Guganana/Unlog/README.md

 ## 👏 Appreciation section

-Shoutout to https://github.com/ChristianPanov/lwlog which has been a good source of inspiration for some of the code design patterns.
+Shout-out to https://github.com/ChristianPanov/lwlog which has been a good source of inspiration for some of the code design patterns.